California Drug Laws

 California’s Constitution Gives Employees A Right To Privacy At Work.

 California is one of the few states with a state Constitution that includes a right to privacy.
 That right extends not only to government employees, but to employees in private industry as well.
-California courts have held that this right is implicated by drug testing, but that doesn’t always mean drug testing is illegal.
+California drug laws have held that this right is implicated by drug testing, but that doesn’t always mean drug testing is illegal.
 Testing is judged on a case-by-case basis, balancing the employer’s reasons for testing against the intrusion on the employee or applicant.

 Rules for Job Applicants in California.